sethalves/snow2-client/README.md

 Check the md5 sum of index.scm, index.html, and each .tgz file against copies in the s3 bucket implied by the repository's (url ...) clause in index.scm.
 For any mismatches, upload the local file to s3.
-This assumes you've already run "snow2 pacakge".
+This assumes you've already run "snow2 package".
 It also assumes you've created an index.css file and placed it in the top-level directory.

 For aws credentials, the client looks for environment variables: